Workshop in Ancient Philosophy

 If you would like to go out to dinner with the speaker, then please contact the chair of the meeting before Tuesday of that week.
 The meals of the chair and the speaker are covered by the faculty; others attend at their own expense.

-Seminars will take place on Thursdays at 16.00 - 18.00, in the Ryle Room in the Radcliffe Humanities Building.
+Seminars will take place on Thursdays at 4pm - 6pm, in the Ryle Room (20.339) in the Schwarzman Centre.

 The Oxford Network for Ancient Philosophy (ONAP) seeks to support the vibrant community of staff and students working in all areas of ancient philosophy by providing up-to-date, cross-departmental resources and information geared to the study and teaching of ancient philosophy within Oxford.
 More details can be found on the website.

-Workshop in Ancient Philosophy Convenors: Ursula Coope, Simon Shogry and Alexander Bown
+Workshop in Ancient Philosophy Convenors: Ursula Coope, Marion Durand and Alexander Bown

 Past Terms